-ii.
+- II.
 If a severe and unanticipated financial or other event occurs that so adversely impacts the General Purpose Fund as to prevent the City from budgeting for, hiring and maintaining the minimum number of sworn police personnel required by this Ordinance, the numeric requirements for budgeting and maintaining sworn police personnel shall be reduced by the numbers the City is unable to fund as a result of such event.
-This exception shall apply only if the City Administration submits a report to City Council explaining the severe and unanticipated event, the steps that were taken by the City to avoid the need to reduce the number of sworn police personnel and the steps that will be taken by the City in the future to restore sworn police personnel.
-In addition, for this exception to apply, the City Council must adopt a resolution that includes findings of fact that it is necessary to reduce the number of budgeted and hired sworn police personnel to a specific number in order to avoid causing more harm to the City's residents and businesses than will be caused by a reduction in sworn police personnel.Such actions must be taken for each fiscal year in which the City fails to meet the minimum staffing requirements of this ordinance for the reasons described in this sub-section.

-iii.
-If the number of sworn police personnel required by this ordinance unexpectedly falls below the level required despite the City's adoption of and implementation of the hiring plan, the numeric requirements for budgeting and maintaining sworn police personnel shall be reduced by the shortfall.
-This exception shall apply only if the City Administration reports to the City Council concerning the reasons for the shortfall, the steps that should be taken to restore the sworn police personnel level, and the time frame for doing so.
+This exception shall apply only if the City Administrator submits a report to the City Council explaining the severe and unanticipated event, the steps that were taken by the City to avoid the need to reduce the number of sworn police personnel and the steps that will be taken by the City in the future to restore sworn police personnel.
+Such actions must be taken for each fiscal year in which the City fails to meet the minimum staffing requirements of this Ordinance for the reasons described in this sub-section. - iii.
+If the number of sworn police personnel required by this Ordinance unexpectedly falls below the level required despite the City's adoption of and implementation of the hiring plan, the numeric requirements for budgeting and maintaining sworn police personnel shall be reduced by the shortfall.
+This exception shall apply only if the City Administrator reports to the City Council concerning the reasons for the shortfall, the steps that should be taken to restore the sworn police personnel level, and the time frame for doing so.
 If appropriate, the City Council will adopt resolution modifying the hiring plan.
 The specific facts and circumstances relied upon to establish an exception under this subsection shall not establish an exception in consecutive fiscal years.
-This exception will not apply in consecutive fiscal years.

-(e): Suspension or Reduction of Taxes
+(e) Suspension or Reduction of Taxes

-i.
-If at any time the City fails to budget for the staffing levels required in Section 3(C)(2) for a fiscal year and there has been no Council action establishing an exception set forth Section 3(C)(2)(d), the City shall not impose and levy the parcel tax established pursuant to this ordinance during that fiscal year.

-ii.
-If at any time the City fails to budget for the staffing levels required in Section 3(C)(2) for a fiscal year and there has been no Council action establishing an exception set forth Section 3(C)(2)(d), appropriate notice shall be provided to all parking lot operators that collection of the parking tax surcharge pursuant to this ordinance shall be suspended during that fiscal year.

-iii.
-If the City fails to maintain staffing levels required in Section 3(C)(2) and there has been no Council action establishing an exception set forth Section 3(C)(2)(d), the parcel tax imposed and levied during the following fiscal year shall be reduced by an amount proportionate to the number days that the City did not meet staffing level requirements during the prior fiscal year.
+- If at any time the City fails to budget for the staffing levels required in Section 3(C)(2) for a fiscal year and there has been no Council action establishing an exception set forth in Section 3(C)(2)(d), the City shall not impose and levy the parcel tax established pursuant to this ordinance during that fiscal year. - ii.
+If at any time the City fails to budget for the staffing levels required in Section 3(C)(2) for a fiscal year and there has been no Council action establishing an exception set forth in Section 3(C)(2)(d), appropriate notice shall be provided to all parking lot operators that collection of the parking tax surcharge pursuant to this Ordinance shall be suspended during that fiscal year. - If the City fails to maintain staffing levels required in Section 3(C)(2) and there has been no Council action establishing an exception set forth in Section 3(C)(2)(d), the parcel tax imposed and levied during the following fiscal year shall be reduced by an amount proportionate to the number of days that the City did not meet staffing level requirements during the prior fiscal year.